 It seems that foods to avoid with gout are the hottest of all topics related to gout.
-I’ve got a lot to say about it, but I just want to warn you…you might not like what I have to say.
-Foods to avoid with gout are usually the same of old rehashed list you’ve been hearing about for the last 300 years…and I’m sick of it.
+I have a lot to say about it, but I want to warn you… that you might not like what I have to say.
+Foods to avoid with gout are usually the same old rehashed list you’ve been hearing about for the last 300 years… and I’m sick of it.

-The foods to avoid with gout are really all the “edible food-like substances” found in every fast food restaurant and packaged up in every grocery store.
-The reason you’re getting one miserable gout attack after another is probably NOT because you can’t stay away from the froi gras and the port…as every other website about gout diets would like you to believe.
+The reason you’re getting one miserable gout attack after another is likely NOT because you can’t stay away from the froi gras and the port…as every other website about gout diets would like you to believe.

 The foods you really need to avoid when it comes to the war on gout are fast foods and processed foods.
 This is for a number of reasons, these are the most obvious: